Alexdruso/Alexdruso.github.io/docs/index.md

 Before that, I was a **Computer Engineering BSc.** student at Polimi and, as a result, I developed a strong technical background.
-Although the main focus of the degree was computer science, I spent some of my elective credits following **telecommunications courses** and I liked them so much I am now to get a licence as a radio amateur.
+Although the main focus of the degree was computer science, I spent some of my elective credits to deepen my knowledge in the **telecommunications field** and I liked it so much I am now to get a licence as a radio amateur.
 I hope one day to blend my interest in RF and optical communication with a data-driven approach.

 Before that, I was a **liceo classico** student, studying the classical world (I know ancient greek and latin, for what it's worth) and, most of all, learning valuable communication,